medialab/hyphe/README.md

 docker-compose pull
 ```

- + Or by building your own images from the source code (mostly for development when editing the sourcecode, and for some specific configuration settings)
+ + Or by building your own images from the source code (mostly for development when editing the sourcecode, and for some specific configuration settings):

 ```bash
 docker-compose build